 If you have a sewer ejector pump in your home, you definitely want to keep it in good working order!
 This pump ensures that everything you flush down the toilet or down the drain gets pumped out of the house and into the sewer or septic line.

 Regular maintenance is critical to keeping these pumps in good working order providing reliable service.

-Climate Control Systems, Inc. has the expertise to service, repair and replace ejector pumps.
+Scott’s Climate Control, Inc. has the expertise to service, repair and replace ejector pumps.
 Below are some of the best that we install.
-Call us today at 864-229-1409 to schedule your ejector pump maintenance.
+Call us today at (864) 229-1409 to schedule your ejector pump maintenance.